apache/bigtop/bigtop-deploy/juju/hadoop-spark/README.md

 the [rsyslog README](https://jujucharms.com/rsyslog/) for more information.

-## Benchmarking
+# Benchmarking

-This charm provides several benchmarks to gauge the performance of your environment.
+The charms in this bundle provide several benchmarks to gauge the performance of your environment.

-The easiest way to run the benchmarks on this service is to relate it to the [Benchmark GUI][].
-You will likely also want to relate it to the [Benchmark Collector][] to have machine-level information collected during the benchmark, for a more complete picture of how the machine performed.
+The easiest way to run the benchmarks is to relate charms to the [Benchmark GUI][].
+You will likely also want to relate the same charms to the [Benchmark Collector][] to have machine-level information collected during the benchmark, for a more complete picture of how the machine performed.

 [Benchmark GUI]: https://jujucharms.com/benchmark-gui/
 [Benchmark Collector]: https://jujucharms.com/benchmark-collector/

-However, each benchmark is also an action that can be called manually:
+Each benchmark is also an action that can be run with `juju run-action`, for example:

     $ juju run-action resourcemanager/0 nnbench
     Action queued with id: 55887b40-116c-4020-8b35-1e28a54cc622